 For all new borrowing under the Prudential system the Council will make provision over the estimated life of the asset for which the borrowing is undertaken.
-Previously this has been calculated on the equal instalment method.
-From 2015/16 it is proposed to use the annuity method in line with the preferred form of future borrowing.
+The annuity method of calculation will be used as this is in line with the preferred form of borrowing.